wp-plugins/facebook-page-publish/readme.txt

 == Changelog ==

+= 0.3.5 =
+* Bugfix: Application secret validation no longer supported by facebook in its current form

 = 0.3.3 =
 * Bugfix: No more double postings when attachements included
 * Bugfix: Default publishing policy for already on WP published posts set to "publish nothing"